awaisjafar/OpenVision/README.md

 # OpenVision

-This is an initiative to replicate and opensource commercial level vision apis.
+This is an initiative to replicate and opensource commercial level vision apis. <br><br>
 Companies like Google, Amazon, Clarifai etc present vision results which are better than the state of the art available over the internet.
 The goal of this repositories is to make computer vision solutions accessible to every small to big companies / researchers alike without the need of spending hundreds of dollars